alexandria-p/ContentWarning-KeepCameraAfterDeath/README.md

 The host decides whether or not rewards should be distributed for returning with the camera.
 If they choose to enable rewards, they can configure the amount of Meta Coins (MC) and cash revenue the crew should receive.

-# Author Note
+# Contact Us

-If you found this mod on any site except for Thunderstore or r2 Modman, then I cannot guarantee the safety of the file you have downloaded.
+**If you found this mod on any site except for *Thunderstore* or *r2 Modman*, then I cannot guarantee the safety of the file you have downloaded.**

 Please report this back to me on my GitHub https://github.com/alexandria-p or my Twitter account https://twitter.com/HumbleKraken.